-The opening batsman has retired from England duty following the end of The Oval Test against India and a century in his final international innings took him past the 12,400-run mark recorded by Sri Lanka great Kumar Sangakkara.
+The opening batsman is retiring from England duty at the end of The Oval Test against India and a century in his final international innings took him past the 12,400-run mark recorded by Sri Lanka great Kumar Sangakkara.

 In his final innings, Alastair Cook passes @KumarSanga2 to become the fifth-highest run-scorer, and the highest scoring left-handed batsman in Test cricket history!
 Congratulations Chef! 👏#ENGvIND #CookRetires pic.twitter.com/2GxH7NNanj— ICC (@ICC) September 10, 2018